-The Central England Temperature (CET) dataset is the world's longest instrumental record of temperature (Manley 1953, 1974, Parker et al. 1992).
+The Central England temperature (CET) data set is the world's longest instrumental record of temperature (Manley, 1953; 1974; Parker et al., 1992).
 It starts in 1659, near the start of the Maunder minimum, and continues to the present day.
-The CET covers a spatial scale of order 300 km, which makes it a "small regional" climate indicator; to some extent it will reflect changes on both regional European (~3000 km) and hemispheric scales but, without the averaging over the larger areas, will show considerably greater inter-annual variability.
+The CET covers a spatial scale of order 300 km which makes it a 'small regional' climate indicator, and to some extent it will reflect changes on both regional European (~3000 km) and hemispheric scales but, without the averaging over the larger areas, will show considerably greater inter-annual variability.
 The measurements were (and still are) made in a triangular region between London, Bristol and Lancaster and always in rural locations: this means the data sequence is not influenced by the "urban heat island" effect and the growth of cities.
-In winter, the North Atlantic Oscillation (NAO) and associated changes in thermal advection contribute a large fraction of the observed variability of CET.
-The CET does show a marked longterm warming trend (Karoly & Stott 2006).
-Monthly means of CET are available for January 1659 onwards, but the daily record begins on 1 January 1772 and continues to the present day.
-The uncertainty in monthly means from November 1722 onwards and for 1699-1706 inclusive (the latter period being largely based on Derham's observations made in Upminster) is estimated to be $\pm 0.1^{\circ}$ C. For the other years between 1659 and October 1722, the best error estimate for the monthly means is $\pm 0.5^{\circ}$ C.
+In winter, the North Atlantic Oscillation (NAO), and associated changes in thermal advection, contribute a large fraction of the observed variability of CET.
+The CET does show a marked long-term warming trend (Karoly and Stott, 2006).
+Monthly means of CET are available for January 1659 onwards but the daily record begins 1st January 1772 in continues to the present day.
+The uncertainty in monthly means from November 1722 onwards and for 1699 -1706 inclusive (the latter period being largely based on Derham's observations made in Upminster) is estimated to be ± 0.1 °C. For the other years between 1659 to October 1722, the best error estimate for the monthly means is $\pm 0.5$ °C.